-Well, these veggie burgers are not trying to be meaty.
+Well, these bean burgers are not trying to be meaty.
 These are trying to be beany!
-A few weeks ago we got a big bag of dry kidney beans from our CSA and they became the star of the show in these burgers.
+A few weeks ago I got a big bag of dry kidney beans from a local farm and they became the star of the show in these vegetarian burgers.
 These are giant, full-flavored, fall-apart-tender bean burgers.
 And they’re proud to be nothing like a hamburger.
 They would be amazing served with my Skinny Oven Fries, Vegan Potato Salad with Herbs or Skinny Classic Coleslaw!

 - 1 cup dry kidney beans, sorted

-- 1 tablespoon plus 4 teaspoon canola oil, divided
+- 1 tablespoon plus 4 teaspoon avocado oil or organic canola oil, divided

 - 4 scallions, chopped, whites and greens divided